railsadminteam/rails_admin/README.md

 and to add this to your config/routes:

     mount RailsAdmin::Engine => '/admin', :as => 'rails_admin'

-You may continue to use RailsAdmin with Rails 3.0 by specifying the rails-3.0 branch in your `Gemfile`, however, this branch is no longer being actively maintained by the RailsAdmin Core Team.

-    gem 'rails_admin', :git => 'git://github.com/sferik/rails_admin.git', :branch => 'rails-3.0'

 :truncated? has been removed, use pretty_value instead to fine-tune the output of your field in show and list views.